google/zetasql/docs/data-types.md

 </table>

-This syntax can also be used with struct comparison for comparison expressions using multi-part keys, e.g. in a `WHERE` clause:
+This syntax can also be used with struct comparison for comparison expressions using multi-part keys, e.g., in a `WHERE` clause:

 ```
 WHERE (Key1,Key2) IN ( (12,34), (56,78) )